 Professor Alice Roberts

-Anatomist, author, broadcaster and distinguished supporter of Humanism
+Anatomist, author, broadcaster and Patron of the BHA

 Born in 1973, Alice Roberts studied medicine and anatomy at Cardiff University and worked as a junior doctor after qualifying before becoming a lecturer on anatomy at Bristol University.
 She developed a research interest in biological or physical anthropology, looking at what ancient skeletons can tell us about human evolution and the diversity of the human species.
 She has a PhD in palaeopathology, the study of disease in ancient human remains.
 She is currently Professor of Public Engagement in Science at the University of Birmingham, Director of Anatomy for the NHS Severn Deanery School of Surgery, and holds honorary fellowships at Hull, York Medical School, and the University of Bristol.